AdrianBailador/AdrianBailador.github.io/src/content/blog/29-Embeddings-and-AI/index.md

 ---
-title: "Implementing Semantic Search in .NET Core with Embeddings and AI"
+title: "Semantic Search with .NET Core and AI: Build Your Smart API from Scratch"
 summary: "Learn how to build a smart API with .NET Core, SQLite, and OpenAI to perform semantic search using embeddings.
 A practical guide for beginners who want to integrate AI into real-world applications."
 date: "2025-08-04"
 tags: [".NET", ".NET Core", "Semantic Search", "AI", "OpenAI", "Embeddings", "SQLite", "C#", "Beginner"]
 ---

 ![Implementing Semantic Search in .NET Core with Embeddings and AI – by Adrián Bailador Panero](Embedding.png)

-# 🚀 Semantic Search with .NET Core and AI: Build Your Smart API from Scratch

 In this tutorial, you’ll learn how to create an API using **.NET Core** that understands the meaning of text — not just keywords — thanks to the power of **OpenAI embeddings**.
 You’ll integrate **semantic search**, **SQLite**, **Dapper**, and **.NET** in a clean, beginner-friendly project.